Preparing and Signing Transactions Using External Party

 6. Observing the transaction - You observe the blockchain until the transaction is committed.

-In the examples below, the SDK examples use the Pint app which comes pre-installed with the validator and the cURL examples show the underlying HTTP requests using Canton Coin following a token standard transfer.
+In the examples below, the SDK examples use the Ping app which comes pre-installed with the validator and the cURL examples show the underlying HTTP requests using Canton Coin following a token standard transfer.

 How do I quickly execute a Ping?